-This module provides functions to convert NetworkX graphs to and from other formats.
+Functions to convert NetworkX graphs to and from other formats.

 The preferred way of converting data to a NetworkX graph is through the graph constuctor.
 The constructor calls the to_networkx_graph() function which attempts to guess the input type and convert it automatically.